-Student behaviour and discipline on school buses
+Student behaviour on school buses

-The coordinating principal is responsible for the discipline of students and the communication of acceptable standards of behaviour on school buses to students and families.
-Coordinating principals should meet with students to discuss issues as they arise, emphasise the need for safety on school buses and investigate complaints.
-The coordinating principal has the authority to take disciplinary measures for misbehaviour, including temporary or permanent suspension from bus travel.
+The coordinating principal is responsible for the communication of acceptable standards of behaviour on school buses to students and families and has the authority to take disciplinary measures for misbehaviour, including temporary or permanent suspension from bus travel.

-If a coordinating principal is sufficiently concerned about a student's behaviour, the coordinating principal will issue a Notice of concern - behaviour to the relevant student or parent/guardian.
-The coordinating principal must maintain adequate and up-to-date documentation, such as reports surrounding incidents of misbehaviour, which may support decisions made in relation to discipline.
+Coordinating principals are also responsible for investigating complaints and may issue a Notice of concern - behaviour to a student or parent/quardian if they are sufficiently concerned about a student's behaviour.

+Adequate and up-to-date documentation, such as reports surrounding incidents of misbehaviour, which may support decisions made in relation to discipline, must be maintained.
 Any subsequent and formal advice of a suspension from bus travel must be provided to the:

-- Student and his/her parents/guardians - School or registered training organisation the student attends - Bus operator and the driver of the bus service.
+- · student and his/her parents/guardians - · school or registered training organisation the student attends - bus operator and the driver of the bus service.

-During a period of suspension, a student's transport is the responsibility of their parent/guardian.
+During a period of suspension, a student's transport is the responsibility of their parent/quardian.